Tranhd/imagescraper/README.md

 Found 537 results
 Images downloaded: 523, errors: 14
 ```
 We ended up saving 523 images since we had 14 errors and only found 537 images to begin with.
-If this becomes a problem in terms of really wanting 600 images just increase the target number of images, I.g use '-ni 700' instead.
+If this becomes a problem in terms of really wanting 600 images just increase the target number of images, e.g use '-ni 700' instead.

 Sample from data/Pikachu_128/